-If you would love a view but without the exhaustion, then take a trip up the funicular where you can find views to die for, enjoy a relaxed long lunch and explore the surrounding streets.
+If you would love a view but without exhaustion, then take a trip up the funicular where you can find views to die for, enjoy a relaxed long lunch, and explore the surrounding streets.
 A day well spent in a more pleasant temperature.

 By Diana, The Globetrotting Detective

 Stromboli Island is one of the Aeolian islands located off the coast of Sicily in Italy.